-- All WSMR draw oryx hunts with an either-sex bag limit are once-in-a-lifetime hunts and may not be applied for if previously held.
-If another oryx license type that is not once-in-a-lifetime has been previously held, applicants remain eligible and may still apply for once-in-a-lifetime hunts. - For eligibility questions call: 1-888-248-6866. - Successful applicants will receive an email from WSMR with instructions for check-in and check-out at WSMR.
-A hunt-area map will be provided at check-in to identify closed areas where no hunting will be allowed. - No more than three guests may accompany each licensed hunter to assist in cleaning and loading a downed oryx.
+- White Sands Missile Range Hunter Education Requirement: All hunters, regardless of age, on white Sands Missile Range (WSMR) in GMU 19 are required to have proof of passing a state-certified Hunter Education course.
+Mentor-youth hunters are not eligible. - All WSMR draw oryx hunts with an either-sex bag limit are once-in-a-lifetime hunts and may not be applied for if previously held.
+If another oryx license type that is not once-ina-lifetime has been previously held, applicants remain eligible and may still apply for oncein-a-lifetime hunts. - For eligibility questions call: 1-888-248-6866. - Successful applicants will receive an email from WSMR with instructions for check-in and check-out at WSMR.
+A hunt-area map will be provided at check-in to identify closed areas where no hunting will be allowed.
+WSMR applicants should ensure that the email and phone number are correct in their NMDGF account. - No more than three guests may accompany each licensed hunter to assist in cleaning and loading a downed oryx.
 Only U.S. citizens may be guests of permitted hunters, unless the guest(s) of an approved foreign-national hunter with an official escort.
 No additional help for cleaning and loading will be available.
 Guests may not help the licensed hunter kill the oryx. - Foreign nationals may apply for once-in-a-lifetime hunts; if drawn they must be escorted at all times by an authorized WSMR official while on WSMR. - Blaze-orange clothing: Hunters and their guests must wear at least 144 square inches of blaze-orange clothing while hunting on WSMR.

-Outfitted Hunts: WSMR allows use of outfitters and guides for oryx once-in-a-lifetime, broken-horn, youth-only and mobility-impaired hunts only.
+Outfitted Hunts: WSMR allows use of outfitters and guides for oryx once-ina-lifetime, broken-horn, youth-only and mobility-impaired hunts only.
 Only those outfitters and guides registered with WSMR in advance of the hunt will be allowed to operate on the range.
-Outfitters and guides are not authorized for population-management hunts.
+Outfitters and guides are not authorized for populationmanagement hunts.
 It is the hunter's responsibility to verify that an outfitter or guide is in compliance with WMSR policies.
 For further information about registration requirements contact WSMR at: 575-678-7909 or 575-678-2993.